Eschatologue/CM_wiki/docs/glossary.md

 ### High Jump

 When you make a High Jump, you leap into the air a number of feet equal to 3 plus your Strength modifier (minimum of 0 feet) if you move at least 10 feet on foot immediately before the jump.
 When you make a standing High Jump, you can jump only half that distance.
-Either way, each foot of the jump costs a foot of movement.
+Either way, each foot of the jump costs a foot of Movement.

 You can extend your arms half your height above yourself during the jump.
 Thus, you can reach a distance equal to the height of the jump plus 1½ times your height.